• Skip to primary navigation

 • Do not substitute tapioca flour for the cassava flour!
 These cookies will not turn out.

-• Store these cookies in an air tight container for up to 5 days.
+• Storage: Store these cookies in an airtight container at room temperature for up to 3 days or in the fridge for up to 7 days.

-A stack of five cassava flour chocolate chip cookies
+A stack of five cassava flour chocolate chip cookies.

 What is the difference between cassava flour and tapioca flour?